 Our Diamond Education Model allows us to honour everything educational research advises us about providing a great education.

 At St Margaret’s Berwick Grammar children are taught together in the Junior School to help them develop positive relationships with the opposite sex.
-As they approach their teenage years, they are then separated to allow us to tailor our teaching to suit the different learning styles of girls and boys.
-We do this as there are a number of subtle differences in the preferred learning styles and support needs of boys and girls.
+As they approach their teenage years, they are then separated to allow us to tailor our teaching to suit the different learning needs at various stages of adolescence for girls and boys.
+We do this as there are a number of subtle differences in the learning and support needs of boys and girls.
 For example, boys typically have shorter attention spans and benefit from practical teaching methods.
 Girls typically have longer attention spans but often lack confidence in their own abilities, particularly in STEM subjects.
 These differences can have a direct impact on educational outcomes.
-As a diamond school we are able to tailor our teaching styles to give every pupil the opportunity to excel.
+As a diamond school we are able to tailor our approach to teaching and learning styles to cater for the needs of our young people.

 Diamond schools are also unaffected by traditional gender stereotypes which means more girls choosing STEM subjects and more boys taking up creative subjects and getting involved in the performing arts.

-The senior years (11 and 12) of schooling pupils are then brought back together again for some subject electives.
-We do this as we recognise that these years are a critical transition point for young people – emotionally, socially, and educationally.
+In the Senior Years (11 and 12) of schooling, our students have greater opportunity to combines in some curricular, co-curricular and social endeavors.
+We recognize that these years are a critical transition point for young people – emotional, social and educational.
 These final years see great possibilities for students as they learn, grow and serve.
 These years should provide all students with the high-quality, relevant and engaging education that choosing academic subjects afford and the support necessary to complete their secondary school education.

 By the time students reach the senior years, they have sufficiently matured and established themselves academically.
 Students can cope with a mixed gender classroom environment and become better prepared for their life at university or in the world of work.